 Back in 1997, the United Nations declared September 5th the International Day of Charity.#CharityDay is meant to educate and mobilize stakeholders around the world to help others through volunteer and philanthropic activities.

-In the intervening decades since #CharityDay was first observed, our world has changed considerably, and it is now time for our collective concept of “charity” to evolve as well.
-According to the Oxford Dictionary, charity is “the voluntary giving of help, typically in the form of money, to those in need.”
-But this narrow definition implies a problematic power dynamic wherein the people in a position of relative wealth and power are making the decisions about how much (and what kind of) help others deserve.
+In the intervening decades since #CharityDay was first observed, our world has changed considerably.
+It is now time for our collective concept of “charity” to evolve as well.
+According to the Oxford Dictionary, charity is the voluntary giving of help, typically in the form of money, to those in need.
+But this narrow definition implies a problematic power dynamic.
+One wherein the people in a position of relative wealth and power are making the decisions about how much (and what kind of) help others deserve.

-To honor the original intent of #CharityDay, use the tips below when searching for your next volunteer opportunity to ensure that you’re engaging in the most respectful, ethical, and sustainable way.
+To honor the original intent of #CharityDay, use the tips below when searching for your next volunteer opportunity.
+These will help ensure that you’re engaging in the most respectful, ethical, and sustainable way.

 Focus on skills-based volunteering and avoid Voluntourism

 Voluntourism involves short-term ‘projects’ designed to benefit the volunteer, rather than the community being served.
 Think: playing with kids at an orphanage or teaching English in vulnerable communities.
 The practice of voluntourism can erode dignity, create dependencies, and reinforce paternalism – ultimately creating more harm than good.